Silver Liner

 Silver Liner is the third studio album by English multi-instrumentalist and record producer Ethan Johns, released on November 27, 2015 on Johns' own label, Three Crows Records.
-Produced by drummer Jeremy Stacey, Johns was accompanied on the album by The Black Eyed Dogs; a backing band includeding Stacey, pedal steel guitarist B. J. Cole and bass guitarist Nick Pini.
+Produced by drummer Jeremy Stacey, Johns was accompanied on the album by The Black Eyed Dogs; a backing band including Stacey, pedal steel guitarist B. J. Cole and bass guitarist Nick Pini.

 The album feature contributions from the Eagles' Bernie Leadon and singer-songwriter Gillian Welch.